Cornmeal-Crusted Tilapia Fillets with Cocktail Sauce Recipe

 Tilapia is economical, versatile and flavorful: there’s nothing I don’t do with it!

 This is one of the few recipes I fry, and it is a real treat.
 For a crust, I find cornmeal gives matzah meal a good shove.
 The crust you obtain using it is much more flaky and tender (I’ll bet our gluten-free friends are happy to hear this!)
 The cocktail sauce is a snap to make.

-Tilapia has two halves, separated right down the middle: a thinner half, and a thicker half. this is why I prefer to half the fillets, so each half cooks no longer than its thickness requires.
+Tilapia has two halves, separated right down the middle: a thinner half, and a thicker half. this is why I prefer to halve the fillets, so each half cooks no longer than its thickness requires.
 Likewise, look for larger fillets, 7 to 9 ounces each, they are moist and meaty.

 PS: I have a baked version of this dish.
 Take a look!

 6 large tilapia fillets, cut in half lengthwise (you will end up with 12 pieces total), thoroughly dried with paper towels